tue-mps/Orion-Lite/data_collection/README.md

 Teacher inference data is collected by running the full Orion model on the training/validation split of the Bench2Drive dataset and saving intermediate tensors to `.npz` files.
-Each file corresponds to one driving frame and contains the vision embeddings, the LLM planning token, and all ground-truth supervision signals used by the student training losses.
+Each file corresponds to one driving frame and contains the vision embeddings, the LLM planning token, and all supervision signals used by the student training losses.

 ## File format